 Step: 8: Write Concept Drafts of Proposal

-Review with colleagues and the Office of Sponsored Programs.
+Review with colleagues and the Office of Sponsored Programs and Research.

 Step 9: Identify Project Costs and Develop Preliminary Budget

-With assistance from the Office of Sponsored Programs.
+With assistance from the Office of Sponsored Programs and Research.

 Step 10: Revise Proposal as Needed